BioinfoEasy/MPGK/README.md

 demo2.txt: GWAS summary data of the diabetes. demo3.vcf: Gene sequencing results of the diabetes. demo3_phe.txt: Phenotype data of diabetes. demo4.txt: GWAS summary data of the psoriasis.
+The demo4 is accessible at this site: https://pan.baidu.com/s/1RQXH3mO8GqV9bcrEkel4lg?pwd=rtvx extraction code: rtvx.
 The GWAS summary file should include the following columns: chr, pos, ref, alt, beta, pval, eaf, and SNP.
 The phenotype file should consist of four columns: FID, IID, gender, and phenotype.

 # software